When to plant Phlox in Forsyth County, GA

 Forsyth County, Georgia is in USDA Hardiness Zone 8a.
 The average last spring frost is March 22 and first fall frost is November 13.

-Forsyth County County sits in USDA Zone 8a.
+Forsyth County sits in USDA Zone 8a.
 Phlox grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Phlox grow in Forsyth County County's climate?
+Can Phlox grow in Forsyth County's climate?

 Your Forsyth County Garden Planner — Free